Dr Eleanor Ratcliffe

 I supervise dissertations on restorative environments, place attachment, sensory experiences of environments, and consumer psychology.

 I am module convenor for Key Questions in Environmental Psychology (PSY3072/PSYM137).
-I also teach on Social Understanding of Science and Technology (PSY3109/PSYM117), Psychology of Architecture and Planning Research (PSYM142), General Psychology (PSY3095), Psychology in the Real World (PSYP0001), and Professional Skills and Applied Psychology (PSY2019).
-I am the Senior Tutor for the Psychology Professional Training Year (PTY).
+I also teach on Psychology of Architecture and Planning Research (PSYM142), The Psychology of Sustainable Development (PSYM067), and Qualitative Research Methods (PSYM064).

 I give guest lectures on environmental psychology at, for example: